typescript-eslint/typescript-eslint/packages/website/blog/2022-12-23-consistent-type-exports-and-imports-why-and-how.md

 ## Functional Benefits

+### Module Side Effects

 Some modules in code may cause _side effects_: code that is run when the module is imported and causes changes outside the module.
 Common examples of side effects include calling to global APIs like `fetch` or creating DOM stylesheets.

 When projects include modules that cause side effects, the order of module imports matters.
 For example, some projects import the types of side-effect-causing modules in code that needs to run before those side effects.

+### Isolated Module Transpilation

 Import statements that only import types are generally removed when the built-in TypeScript compiler transpiles TypeScript syntax to JavaScript syntax.
 The built-in TypeScript compiler is able to do so because it includes a type checker that knows which imports are of types and/or values.

-But, some projects use transpilers such as Babel and Vite that don't have access to type information.
+But, some projects use transpilers such as Babel, SWC or Vite that don't have access to type information.
 Those untyped transpilers can't know whether an import is of a type, a value, or both:

 ```ts